 There is no immediate fix for your struggling hormones; they are going to explode without your consent.

-The single parent often carries the guilt for having a child without additional physical and mental support.
+According to HuffPost, the single parent often feels guilty about having a child without additional physical and mental support.

 If it weighs you down, make an appointment with a therapist, and try having at least one session in a week.